softfire-eu/softfire-eu.github.io/docs/mon-tutorial.md

 Password: zabbix

+On succesfull login the Zabbix Dashboard is displayed.

 ![tutorial Monitor 8](img/Monitor_Tutorial-08.PNG)

-On succesfull login the Zabbix Dashboard is displayed.
+If you wish, you can tailor the Dashboard according to you monitoring needs.

 <!---
  Script for open external links in a new tab